Adaptive Multi-User Clustering and Power Allocation for NOMA Systems with Imperfect SIC: Proposed Algorithms

 \subsection{Multi-User Clustering (\gls{MUP}) Algorithm}

-Based on the approach followed in \cite{Mouni} for pairing 2 users, we use the \gls{MSD} criterion formulated in \eqref{eqn:MSD} and propose an \gls{MUP} for a generalized number of users as follows.
-With \gls{G} users in a cluster, we first evaluate the proposed \gls{MSD} criterion in \eqref{eqn:MSD} for all the $\gls{G}-1$ combinations.
-We consider clustering these \gls{G} users in \gls{NOMA} only when \gls{DeltaMSD} criterion is satisfied for all the $\gls{G}-1$ combinations.
+We use the upper bound on \gls{beta} \eqref{eqn:beta} and the \gls{MSD} criterion \eqref{eqn:MSD} to propose an \gls{MUP} algorithm for a generalized number of users as follows.
+With \gls{G} users in a cluster, we first evaluate $\zeta_{i-1,i}$ as in \eqref{eqn:beta} and \gls{DeltaMSD} as in \eqref{eqn:MSD} for all the $\gls{G}-1$ combinations.
+We consider clustering these \gls{G} users in \gls{NOMA} only when \eqref{eqn:beta} and \eqref{eqn:MSD} are satisfied for all the $\gls{G}-1$ combinations.
 Else, all the \gls{G} users are designated as \gls{OMA} users.
 This way, the individual rates of each user will never be less than that of the corresponding \gls{OMA} rates.
-Since, we check the \gls{MSD} criterion for $G-1$ times in each of $\frac{N}{G}$ clusters, the complexity of the proposed \gls{MUP} is $\mathcal{O}\big(\frac{N}{G}\times(G-1)\big)$.
-Further, the probability of users not meeting \gls{MSD} criterion increases with an increase in the number of users in a cluster.
-Hence, with large user clustering, the \gls{MUP} algorithm will designate most of the users as \gls{OMA}.
+Since, we check the criteria in \eqref{eqn:beta} and \eqref{eqn:MSD} for $G-1$ times in each of $N/G$ clusters, the complexity of the proposed \gls{MUP} is $\mathcal{O}\big(2N /G \times(G-1)\big)$.
+Further, the probability of users not meeting \gls{MSD} criterion increases with an increase in the number of users in a cluster and imperfections in \gls{SIC}.
+Hence, with large sized user clustering and higher values of $\beta$, the \gls{MUP} algorithm will designate most of the users as \gls{OMA}.
 To address this issue, next, we propose an \gls{AMUP} algorithm.